MikulRana/Wrist-Rehabilitation-Device/index.md

 		Gyro -0.2957 	 -0.8015 	 0.1356 	radians/s

 ```
+<p>Above we can see that none of the values have noticable differences</p>
 <p>  I also added a piezo buzzer.
 Piezo buzzers work by applying an alternating voltage to a piezoelectric ceramic material, which causes the material to vibrate rapidly and produce sound waves.
 A piezo buzzer needs a resistor to reset the voltage when the switch is open, which is why I added a 100 ohm resistor to the circuit.
 </p>